gianninasd/python-demo/README.md

 A Python program that reads a CSV file and for each record, calls a REST API that performs a card payment using pool threading for parallel processing.

 ## Pre-requisites
+* Install and run MySQL 5.5 or higher
 * Install Python 3.7.1
 * Install Python requests package by running `pip install requests`
 * Install Python mysql client by running `pip install mysql-connector-python`